-The ratio of the total amount of borrowings and issues of NBF bonds to the total amount of assets of NBF (Loan-to-Value ratio) is envisioned to be limited to 60%, but may temporarily exceed 60% when acquiring certain assets etc(Long and mid-term operating asset management policy and annual management plan established by the Asset Management Company).
+The ratio of the total amount of borrowings, issues of NBF bonds and lease deposits under management to the total amount of assets of NBF (Loan-to-Value ratio) is envisioned to be limited to 60%, but may temporarily exceed 60% when acquiring certain assets, etc. (Long and mid-term operating asset management policy and annual management plan established by the Asset Management Company).